Curvature Perturbations and Anomaly explain Dark Energy: Introduction

-We know the history of the Universe is fairly complicated.
-Everybody goes out and then comes back inside the horizon.
+In (\ref{FEQ}), $\rho$ denotes the energy density.
+The big bang begins as the thermalized radiation $\rho \sim T^4$ where $T$ is the reheating temperature.
+On the other hand, dark energy dominates $\rho$ now $(70\%)$.
+Due to the $\omega- h-h$ couplings in the anomaly where $h$ denotes a gluon, the dark energy decays by emitting a pair of gluons.
+During inflation, every local patch close enough to horizon goes out and then comes back.
+This process must continue for a sufficient duration.
+Since there is a flat direction in the potential, super-horizon mode is frozen.
+It begins to oscillate when it reenters the horizon.
+So near the horizon, particle production takes place.
 The energy flow is associated with this procession.
-With supply of energy, dark energy turs into gkuons, The condition $H\sim\Gamma$ determines the beginning of radiation dominated thermal Universe.
-By the first law, the entropy flaws out during the inflation and comes back in the reheating process.
-We assume curvature perturbations plays the central role not only during reheating process but into the big bang.
-The Hubble's parameter is identified with the decaying width of dark energy $H=\Gamma$.
-It ensures the Big Bang starts as an equilibrium states after the reheating.
-The reheating temperature is $\sqrt{M_p\Gamma}\sim 10^6GeV$.
-A more detailed investigations are performed in what follows.
+With supply of energy, dark energy turns into thermal gluons.
+The condition $H\sim\Gamma$ determines the beginning of radiation dominated Universe.
+By the first law, the entropy flows out during the inflation and turns into hot radiation in the reheating process.
+We argue curvature perturbations play the central role not only during reheating process but into the big bang.
+In order to derive big bang from inflation, reheating must thermalize the Universe.
+If so, (\ref{FEQ}) determines the reheating temperature $\sqrt{M_p\Gamma}$ as shown in (\ref{SCFE}).
+Since the conformal mode is a part of space time metric, $\sqrt{-g}=\exp(4\omega)$, the reheating temperature is low $O(\sqrt{HM_P})\sim 10^6GeV$ as it is suppressed by the gravitational coupling.

-After the inflation, the most of energy of inflaton is transformed into radiation energy.
+After the reheating, the most of energy of inflaton is transformed into radiation energy.
 The big bang begun with the radiation dominated thermal states and it is a very successful theory.
-However the Universe started the accelerated expansion to our surprise when $z<0.6$.
+To our surprise the Universe resumed accelerated expansion when $z<0.6$.
 The energy contents of current Universe is $\text{matter: dark energy}=0.3: 0.7$.
-Contrary to our image, the Universe started accelerated expansion again now just like at the beginning.
-In order to solve the cosmological constant problem, we need to explain not only its magnitude of a few hundred K but also why it dominates now.
+At the cosmic scale, the Universe started accelerated expansion again now just like at the beginning.
+In order to solve the cosmological constant problem, we need to explain not only its magnitude of $(10^{-3}eV)^4$ but also why it dominates now.
 In other words we need to explain the history of the universe.
 In this paper we present our idea on the history of dark energy.
-The inflation and reheating set important stages in our story.
+Inflation and reheating set important stages in our story.